logos-co/logos-storage-ui/README.md

 Here are some tips that may help during development:

-1. If you use the `Ctrl+B` shortcut to build, make sure the correct project is selected.
-Right-click on it and choose `Set as Active Project`.
+1. When you start the preview of the `qml` project, ensure that the project is the active project.
+Right-click on it and choose **Set as Active Project**.
+Note that `Ctrl+B` builds the active project.
-2. If you encounter build errors, a possible fix is to nuke the build folder and rebuild from scratch.
-3. Do not call storage module functions from within a callback.
+2. Do not call storage module functions from within a callback.
+3. If you want to update a Nix dependency, use a command like:
+   `nix flake lock --update-input logos-storage-module`
+4. If you encounter the following error:

+   > The source "/build/rb8wjl9iabzg0rd147g742m0867a0zll-source/CMakeLists.txt" does not match the source "/home/arnaud/Work/logos/logos-storage-module/CMakeLists.txt" used to generate the cache.
+Re-run CMake with a different source directory.

+Remove the build folder from the corresponding project and retry.

 ## Requirements